UofT-UTSC-CS-sandbox/final-term-project-talenttrade/doc/sprint1/iteration-01.plan.md

 #### Goals and tasks

-Our goal for this iteration is to allow a user to create a post, edit it, view other posts (without applying any specific filters) and apply for a job.
+Our goal for this iteration is to allow a user to create a post, view your own posts, view other posts on the home page and apply for a job.
 We want to have the core part of the website done by the end of this sprint.
 - Posts system (create, delete, view, edit)
 - Home page (categories)
 - Sign up/in page